Screen Chronology: 1950 to 1954

 parade of Broadway legends in cameos, including Rodgers and Hammerstein.

-- Meet Me at the Fair ** - Dan Dailey song and dance vehicle not his best.
+- Meet Me at the Fair ** - Dan Dailey song and dance vehicle.

 - Miss Sadie Thompson *** - Rita Hayworth and Jose Ferrer star in this